chadkluck/serverless-deploy-pipeline-atlantis/README.md

 Before skipping over the tutorials you'll need to make sure you have set up required IAM permissions and resources (Refer to documentation).

+## AWS Costs

+This deploy template will create resources necessary to provide an AWS CodePipeline.
+After performing any tutorials you will want to delete unused stacks so that you do not incur any unexpected costs.
+However, most experimentation, and even low production loads, rarely rise above [AWS Free Tier](https://aws.amazon.com/free).

+> You get 1 free active pipeline per month.
+New pipelines are free for the first 30 days.
+"An active pipeline is a pipeline that has existed for more than 30 days and has at least one code change that runs through it during the month.
+There is no charge for pipelines that have no new code changes running through them during the month."
+[CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing)

+You are also charged for AWS CodeBuild if you go over 100 build minutes per month.
+[CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing)

+To delete the stacks and resources refer to [README 6: Deleting](deploy-pipeline-template-v2/README-6-Deleting.md).

 ## Documentation

-There are 6 README documents to walk you through setting up the required IAM Policy and Role, CodeCommit Repository for your application's code, and CloudFormation Deploy Stack.
+There are 7 README documents to walk you through setting up the required IAM Policy and Role, CodeCommit Repository for your application's code, and CloudFormation Deploy Stack.

 - [README 0 Start Here](deploy-pipeline-template-v2/README-0-Start-Here.md)
 - [README 1 Create IAM Policies](deploy-pipeline-template-v2/README-1-IAM-Policies.md)